jdw1996/jdw1996.github.io/_src/2018-03-12-writing-my-own-static-site-generator-with-a-makefile.md

 This went on until I came across
 [a discussion](https://news.ycombinator.com/item?id=16483889) about makefiles a couple of weeks ago on [Hacker News](https://news.ycombinator.com/).
-The comments were a fairly even mix of criticism and praise, but they were enough favourable ones to convince me to consider switching my SSG to be a makefile instead of a Python script.
+The comments were a fairly even mix of criticism and praise, but there were enough favourable ones to convince me to consider switching my SSG to be a makefile instead of a Python script.
 I had worked with `make` briefly for building C++ programs for my